odevices/er-301/README.md

 ```

 Finally, run the emulator again using the same command-line as before and install the core mod package from the Package Manager screen.
 Now you will have access to all of the core units in the emulator.

+### Limitations

+Currently, the 4 output channels are mixed down to stereo for maximal compatibility with different setups.

+* Left channel: OUT1+OUT3
+* Right channel: OUT2+OUT4

+There are no external input channels implemented yet.
+However, when it comes to the main purpose of this emulator, it has really been a necessity since you can generate just about any testing signals that you need within the ER-301 emulation.

 ## Creating your own mods